7v6a/AutoLurk/README.md

 **Note:** Due to me being lazy, the song playing *immediately* on joining a Listen Along party won't be saved.
 This is an easy fix - PRs are welcome! ❤️

-This is the 'legendary' script used to create [this playlist](https://open.spotify.com/playlist/1PGjUP3FVlsRwEc4leLhrd?si=3c02b963f7cc44b2).
+This is the 'legendary' script used to create [this playlist](https://open.spotify.com/playlist/1PGjUP3FVlsRwEc4leLhrd?si=3c02b963f7cc44b2). <br>
+No, this is NOT exactly the same one, it's a slightly edited one that isn't fully automatic.
+I cannot release the full version.

 ## Quick Start Guide